Archibald Campbell (cricketer)

-Archibald Campbell (14 August 1822 – 15 September 1887) was an English cricketer.
+Archibald Campbell (14 August 1822 – 8 January 1887) was an English cricketer.

 Campbell made a single first-class appearance for Hampshire against Nottinghamshire.
 In the match Campbell was dismissed for a duck in Hampshire's first innings by William Clarke and remained unbeaten on 0 in Hampshire's second innings, with Hampshire losing by 39 runs.

-Campbell died on 15 September 1887, although where is unknown.
+Campbell died on 8 January 1887 at his home, Murrough's Dale Cottage in Govan, Glasgow.